Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 Setup time, soundcheck, power supply, access, parking and coordination with the venue should be clarified early.

-Pricing logic for Christmas party music
+How pricing works for Christmas party music

 The price depends on more than just duration.